Ned Lamont: First term (2019−2023)

 Despite these cuts and tax increases, the budget increased funding for education and workforce development, maintained municipal aid funding so mayors and first selectmen had stability in local budgets, and included $2.2 billion in the state’s rainy day fund, the largest in state history at the time.
-Lamont said, "It’s a budget that I think gets us back on track, holds the line on spending, holds the line on taxes.
+Lamont said, "It's a budget that I think gets us back on track, holds the line on spending, holds the line on taxes.
 It gives people a great deal of confidence they know what’s going on."
 On March 8, 2020, Connecticut reported its first confirmed COVID-19 case.
 As cases rose, Lamont declared a public health emergency.
 He limited visits to nursing homes and ordered all schools to close on March 16.
 Lamont issued an executive order closing all non-essential businesses on March 20 and issued a stay-at-home order on March 23.
 As cases continued to rise, he limited gathering sizes to five people and mandated face coverings in public.
 On May 20, Lamont lifted the stay-at-home order as cases began to subside.
 During the summer of 2020, non-essential businesses such as barber shops, gyms, and malls began to open.
 During the fall of 2020, cases and deaths began to rise again in the state.
 The state kept the mask mandate in place.

 In July 2020, Lamont signed into law a sweeping police reform bill that requires all police officers to be equipped with body cameras, prohibits maneuvers such as chokeholds, creates a statewide watchdog for police misconduct, limits police departments' ability to withhold disciplinary records, and makes individual officers liable in civil lawsuits.
 On December 15, 2020, the first person in the state received the COVID-19 vaccine.
-In coordination with the federal government and private hospitals, Connecticut was able to become the first state to vaccinate 50% of its adult population.
+In coordination with the federal government and private hospitals, Connecticut became the first state to vaccinate 50% of its adult population.
 On May 19, 2021, Lamont ended most of the state's restrictions.
 Bars, theaters, and ballparks were all able to open, but people were encouraged to wear masks.
+On May 29, Lamont signed a bill raising the state minimum hourly wage to $11 that October and $15 by 2023.
+Also in May 2021, he signed into law a bill to legalize online sports betting and gaming.
+His office negotiated the deal's terms with the General Assembly, the Mohegan Tribe, and the Mashantucket Pequot Tribe.